gunar-320/Mood-Desi-DPM-Project/README.md

 ## How to Use It?
 In Order to Use MOOD-Desi, We recommend using Google Chrome or Mozilla Firefox or Brave Browser only.
+Click on Mood Detector Page.
+On Clicking the Mood Detector Page, you would be getting three buttons :
+### HHKJS